Finding the right Thanksgiving charcuterie board style can be frustrating when you want it to look beautiful yet still have enough food for everyone.

 Instructions

 Step 1 – Decide which board you are going to use.
-For this one, I went with this round and large one.
-I needed something to accommodate all of the Fall Items I had planned for my board so this was a great shape and size.
+For this one, I went with this wood round cutting board.
+I needed something to accommodate all of the Fall items I had planned for my board so this was a great shape and size.

-Once your cheese ball has taken shape add in the stick pretzels for the feathers and add the neck and head to create the ‘turkey’.
+Once your cheese ball has taken shade, add in the stick pretzels for the feathers and add the neck and head to create the “turkey”.
 He will be the star of your board!

 Step 3 – Place the “turkey” cheese ball in the center of the cutting board.
 You will shape the rest of the board around the cheese ball creation.

 Step 5 – Since this board is round, place the border items next.
 These include decorative items like eucalyptus branches and small heirloom pumpkins.
-I varied where I put them but spread it out so it is not only at the top but around the bottom portion as well.
+I varied where I put them but spread them out so they were not only at the top but around the bottom portion as well.

 Step 8 – Next add dried figs and apricots.
 Undeniably they are a great addition to your board as well as add some bright colors to it all.

-Step 9 – Start filling in the sides with Boursin Cheese and Prosciutto rollups.
+Step 9 – Start filling in the side with Boursin cheese and prosciutto rollups.

 Step 10 – Below the crackers, place the cubed cheese.
-These will pair great next to the Salami roll-ups!
+These pair great next to the salami rollups!

 I layered in some more pretzel sticks to accompany the cheeses.